desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 This structure allows granters to easily manage the group allowance inside a subspace by iterating over all allowances for the granters, which will be the most used query.
 On the other hand, it allows to perform the following queries:
 1. finding a specific grant given the granter address.
    This can be done in O(N), where N is the number of granted groups by the granter.
-2. finding all the grans given to a user based on the groups they are part of.
+2. finding all the grants given to a user based on the groups they are part of.
-   This can be done in O(N * M), where N is the number of granters, and M is the number of grants each granter has given.
+   This can be done in O(N * log(M)), where N is the number of all the grants inside the subspace, and M is the number of members in the user group.

 Considering that:
 - only users with permissions will be able to create grants in each subspace